Privacy Notice and FAQs

 • Corporate Transactions: In the event of a merger, reorganization, dissolution, or similar corporate event, or the sale of all or substantially all of our assets, we expect that the information that we have collected, including personal information, may be disclosed to the surviving entity in a merger or the acquiring entity.
 Such information will be disclosed in accordance with applicable law.

 • Social Media Platforms and Networks: Some of our Sites have features such as, plugins, widgets, or and other tools made available by third parties that may result in information being collected or disclosed between us and the third party.
-The third party’s use of your information is not governed by this Privacy Policy.
+The third party’s use of your information is not governed by this Privacy Notice.

 • De-identified or Aggregate Information.
 We may aggregate and anonymize information you provide to us in such a way as to ensure it will no longer be identifiable to you.
 This data may be used for statistical, analytic, and administrative purposes, including analyzing our website traffic and trends, tailoring our Services, or conducting product analysis.
 We may disclose anonymized or aggregated data at our discretion, in accordance with applicable laws.
+We will not attempt to re-identify de-identified information and maintain safeguards to prevent such re-identification.

 We apply a general rule of keeping personal information only for so long as is required to fulfil the purpose for which it was collected.
 However, in some circumstances, we will retain your personal information for longer periods of time.
 We will retain personal information for the following purposes: (i) as long as it is necessary and relevant for our operations and to provide the Service, e.g. so that we have an accurate record of your dealings with us in the event of any complaints or challenge; and (ii) to comply with applicable laws, prevent fraud, resolve disputes, troubleshoot problems, assist with any investigation, and take other actions as permitted by law.